revathskumar/blog.revathskumar.com/_drafts/2014-11-15-handlebars-register-custom-helpers-and-chaining.md

 ---
 layout: post
 title: "handlebars.js : Register custom helpers and chaining"
-excerpt: "handlebars.js : Register custom helpers and chaining11"
+excerpt: "handlebars.js : Register custom helpers and chaining"
-date: 2014-11-15 00:00:00 IST
+date: 2014-11-24 00:00:00 IST
-updated: 2014-11-15 00:00:00 IST
+updated: 2014-11-24 00:00:00 IST
 categories: javascript, handlebars
 ---

 [Handlebars.js](https://github.com/wycats/handlebars.js) won't allow you do any data manipulation from the view.
-So if you didn't use presenter or manipulated data for view you will be in trouble.
-One way you can get though this is defining custom helpers for data manipulation.
-I personaly prefer not to use lot of helpers and use only if you can't avoid.
+So if you didn't use presenter or manipulated data before bringing to view, you will be in trouble.
+One way you can get though this is by defining custom helpers for data manipulation.
+I personaly prefer not to use lot of helpers and use only if I can't avoid.

 ## Register Helper